FindArticles FindArticles

 • How Apple’s approach compares

-• Under the hood, minus the jargon
+• Under the hood, in plain(er) English

 • Clinical context and safeguards

-• Availability and what users should expect
+• Availability and what will be in store for users

 Why hypertension alerts matter